MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

 While the steps in the previous section are required to provide access to user principals, it's also possible to access the GraphQL API with a service principal:

-1. Follow the steps in the previous section to create a second Microsot Entra app.
+1. Follow the steps in the previous section to create a second Microsoft Entra app.
 In the new app, add a client secret under **Certificates and Secrets**, for more information see [Register a Microsoft Entra app and create a service principal](/entra/identity-platform/howto-create-service-principal-portal).
 2. In the Tenant Admin portal, go to **Tenant Settings**.
 Under **Developer Settings** enable **Service Principals can use Fabric APIs**.
 With this setting enabled, the application will be visible in the Fabric Portal for role or permissions assignment.
 You can find more information on [Identity support](/rest/api/fabric/articles/identity-support#service-principal-tenant-setting).
 3. The service principal will need access to both the GraphQL API and the data source.
 In the Fabric Portal, add the application as a workspace member with a contributor role where both the GraphQL API and data source items are located.